camunda/camunda-docs/docs/components/modeler/web-modeler/start-instance.md

 description: "If a BPMN diagram is deployed via Cloud Modeler, you can start a new instance of this diagram."
 ---

-If a BPMN diagram is deployed via Cloud Modeler, you can start a new instance of this diagram.
+If a BPMN diagram is deployed via Web Modeler, you can start a new instance of this diagram.

 To do so, click **Start Instance** in the context menu.